 - What other features or services does the CVO provide that complement the service?

 Primary source verifying healthcare licenses is an essential component of patient safety and one that healthcare organizations cannot avoid.
 Although regulation requires verifications to be performed at hire and at renewal, a best practice approach is to verify as often as possible so no important changes are missed.
 CVOs are organizations deemed suitable to provide primary source verification services to the healthcare industry, and they can save organizations time and resources by outsourcing and automating this function.

-EverCheck, a leading provider of primary source verification automated services, partners with more than 300 hospitals and health systems across the country.
+EverCheck, a leading provider of primary source verification automated services, partners with nearly 400 hospitals and health systems across the country.
 Click here for a closer look at the EverCheck HR solution.